clank-us/theemberexpress/README.md

-# Theregularexpress
+# The Regular Express

-This README outlines the details of collaborating on this Ember application.

-A short introduction of this app could easily go here.
+This is the frontend app of the regular express.
+It interacts with a number of services to provide a Regular Expression testing tool for all different languages.

-## Prerequisites
+## Setup

 You will need the following things properly installed on your computer.